sverweij/dependency-cruiser/doc/options-reference.md

 > Available from version 11.14.0.

-> :warning: the cache feature is _experimental_.
-It _is_ significantly faster
-> and it _is_ tested, but the interface & format might be changing without
-> dependency-cruiser getting a major bump.

 Indicates if you want to use caching, and if so enables you to tweak how it operates.